Cluster Density Optimization on Illumina Sequencing Instruments

 ⬅️ NGS Handbook

 The amount of DNA one loads onto a flow cell is an important part of Illumina sequencing as it influences the density of the clusters that form.
+Cluster density is the quantity of clusters that are generated per flow cell surface area during the cluster generation stage of sequencing, and it has a significant impact on data quality and total data output.
 If you load too little DNA, you’re likely to ‘under-cluster’ the flow cell.
 Under-clustering usually maintains data quality, but results in lower data output.
 If you load too much DNA, clusters will be too close together (over-clustering), resulting in poor image resolution and analysis problems.
 Over-clustered flow cells have lower Q30 scores and reduced data output.
 In each case (over/under clustering) the caveat is lower data output.
-The goal of any sequencing run is hit the Goldilocks balance between under and over clustering.
+The goal of any sequencing run is to hit the Goldilocks balance between under and over clustering.
 In this guide, we summarize Illumina’s recommendations for each instrument and discuss procedures to prevent over/under clustering.

 Table 1.
 Optimal flow cell loading concentrations and cluster density